Share

 It starts from harvesting raw materials like cotton and leather to processing them into fabric, dyeing them with chemicals, and shipping them around the globe.

-- The production of textiles, which requires a lot of water and energy.
+The production of textiles requires a lot of water and energy.

-- The disposal of textiles, which often ends up in landfills.
+The disposal of textiles often ends up in landfills.

 By making small changes, we can all help to make the fashion industry more sustainable.